Evening primrose: benefits, dosage, contraindications

 Phenothiazines: moderate interaction

-In a placebo-controlled study: 8 patients received EFAMOL capsules (Evening primrose oil providing 329 mg linoleic acid and 58 mg gamma-linolenic acid + Vitamin E 7.5 IU) alongside their usual treatment (Phenothiazines for schizophrenia) of which 3 patients developed seizures.
-In another study, 3 long-term schizophrenic patients taking Evening primrose oil were hospitalized for worsening schizophrenia, and their EEGs showed temporal lobe epilepsy.
-However, no epileptiform convulsions or other events were reported in a crossover study with 48 patients taking phenothiazines with Evening primrose oil for 4 months.
-Evening primrose oil may potentially increase the well-known epileptogenic effects of Phenothiazines.
+In a placebo-controlled study, 8 patients received EFAMOL capsules (evening primrose oil providing 329 mg linoleic acid and 58 mg gamma-linolenic acid + Vitamin E 7.5 IU) in addition to their usual treatment (phenothiazines for schizophrenia), of whom 3 patients developed epileptic seizures.
+In another study, 3 long-standing schizophrenic patients taking evening primrose oil were hospitalized for worsening of their schizophrenia and their EEG showed temporal lobe epilepsy.
+In contrast, no epileptiform convulsions or other events were reported in a crossover study of 48 patients taking phenothiazines with evening primrose oil for 4 months.
+Evening primrose oil could possibly increase the well-recognized epileptogenic effects of phenothiazines.

 Ritonavir: moderate interaction

-In a case report, an HIV-positive patient taking evening primrose oil (Efamol) with lopinavir/ritonavir experienced increased lopinavir serum levels up to 15.2 mg/l.
-Six weeks after stopping evening primrose oil, lopinavir levels returned to the normal range of 5 to 10 mg/litre.
-When the patient resumed evening primrose oil for a week, their lopinavir level increased from 6.69 to 8.11 mg/l.
-It's suspected that evening primrose oil increases lopinavir levels by inhibiting cytochrome P450 3A4 (CYP3A4), which metabolizes lopinavir.
-However, this effect has not been reported in other research.
+In a case report, an HIV-positive patient who was taking evening primrose oil (Efamol) at the same time as lopinavir/ritonavir experienced serum lopinavir levels rising to as high as 15.2 mg/L. Six weeks after stopping the evening primrose oil, lopinavir levels returned to the normal range of 5 to 10 mg/L. When the patient resumed evening primrose oil for one week, his lopinavir level rose from 6.69 to 8.11 mg/L. It is suspected that evening primrose oil increases lopinavir levels by inhibiting cytochrome P450 3A4 (CYP3A4), which metabolizes lopinavir.
+However, this effect has not been reported in other studies.

 Lopinavir: moderate interaction

-A 47-year-old HIV-positive man taking: Lopinavir boosted by Ritonavir 533/133 mg twice a day, Tenofovir 245 mg/day, and Lamivudine 150 mg twice a day, developed persistent diarrhea (diarrhea episodes occurring more than 5 times/day) and a high Lopinavir level of 15.2 mg/L (a 56% increase) after consuming Evening primrose oil and a supplement containing Aloe, Rhubarb, Licorice, and Peppermint.
-Lopinavir level returned to normal (5 to 10 mg/L) 6 weeks after stopping all herbal preparations.
-The patient resumed evening primrose oil for 1 week, and the Lopinavir level increased from 6.69 mg/L to 8.11 mg/L, with no adverse effects reported.
+A 47-year-old HIV-positive man taking: Lopinavir boosted with Ritonavir 533/133 mg twice daily, Tenofovir 245 mg/day and Lamivudine 150 mg twice daily.
+He developed persistent diarrhea (diarrheal episodes occurring more than 5 times/day) and a high Lopinavir level of 15.2 mg/L (a 56% increase) after consuming evening primrose oil and a supplement containing Aloe, Rhubarb, Licorice and Peppermint.
+The Lopinavir level returned to normal (5 to 10 mg/L) 6 weeks after stopping all herbal preparations.
+The patient re-used evening primrose oil for 1 week and the Lopinavir level rose from 6.69 mg/L to 8.11 mg/L, with no adverse effects reported.

 Lithium: weak interaction

-In a case report, a patient receiving a stable lithium dose for 10 years experienced a reduction in lithium levels after taking 500 mg of evening primrose oil per day.
+In a case report, a patient receiving a stable dose of lithium for 10 years experienced a reduction in lithium levels after taking 500 mg of evening primrose oil per day.
 Baseline levels were 0.69 mmol/L, which decreased to 0.37 mmol/L after 2 months and 0.23 mmol/L after 3 months of use.
-Lithium levels increased within 6 weeks of stopping evening primrose oil, reaching 0.73 mmol/L; no clinical effects were noted.
+Lithium levels increased within 6 weeks after stopping evening primrose oil, reaching 0.73 mmol/L; no clinical effect was noted.

-Evening primrose oil may inhibit platelet aggregation and increase bleeding time.
-A clinical study with 12 patients with hyperlipidemia taking Evening primrose oil (3g/day) for 4 months showed a decrease in platelet aggregation and a 40% increase in bleeding time.
-Evening primrose oil was given in the form of 6 soft capsules of 500 mg/day.
+Evening primrose oil could inhibit platelet aggregation and increase bleeding time.
+A clinical study in 12 patients with hyperlipidemia taking evening primrose oil (3 g/day) for 4 months showed a decrease in platelet aggregation and a 40% increase in bleeding time.
+Evening primrose oil was given as 6 softgel capsules of 500 mg/day.
 The daily dose contained 2.2 g of linoleic acid and 240 mg of gamma-linolenic acid.
-Similar results in animals receiving Evening primrose oil or Gamma-linolenic acid.
+Similar results were observed in animals given evening primrose oil or gamma-linolenic acid.
 The results of another clinical study suggest that evening primrose oil has considerable anticoagulant and antiplatelet activity in animals.

 Precautions